jagadeesh-k-2802/simple-email-fork/README.md

 SimpleEmail is [Free Software][free-software], minimalistic and privacy friendly email app for Android.

+* Easy navigation
+* No unnecessary settings
+* No bells and whistles
+* Simple design

 *This project has been forked from [FairEmail](https://github.com/M66B/open-source-email).*

 This email app might be for you if your current email app: